 Tip 1: Acknowldege the changes Let's be honest, things have changed at home.
 Whenever a family member steps out of the dynamic for an extended period of time the remaining family members slide into a "new normal."

 You may have new routines, chores were reassigned, and expectations were discussed and worked through.
 One topic that may be worth discussing is morning routines so everyone gets to work/summer camps/summer jobs on time.

 There is usually a honeymoon period when your child first returns home.
 You're excited to have him back and he is excited to have a break from the demands of college classes.
 Take time to enjoy this transition time of having your kiddo back home.

-Eventually, you and your student will need to talk about expectations while he is home for the summer.
+Eventually, you and your child will need to talk about expectations while he is home for the summer.
 Topics may include:

 Getting his clothes, boxes, etc put away in a designated area